aqzhyi/Sublime-Better-Completion/README.md

 This package also provide several APIs completions such as JavaScript API, jQuery API, Underscore API, HTML5 and Bootstrap Classes collect by me.

+# Changes
+- Removed BS2 completion.
+- Added some new class completion for BS3.
+- Instead of the long name its just `sbc` now.
+- Fixed scope for jquery-sq.
+- The menu items are now more straight farword.

 ## Compatible